Felly Bull

 Instructions

-• Put the rice into a pan with a pinch of sea salt, cover with 2 mugs (640ml) of boiling water and cook on a medium heat for 10 to 12 minutes, or until cooked through.
+• Put the rice into a pan with a pinch of sea salt, cover with 640ml of boiling water and cook on a medium heat for 10 to 12 minutes, or until cooked through.
 Tip the rice onto a large tray and spread out into a thin layer to steam and cool completely.
 Or, you can simply use up leftover rice from the day before, which is even better (see Notes).

-• Meanwhile, make the pickle.
-Put the cucumber in a bowl with half of the chopped coriander stalks.Add a good few swigs of vinegar, the lime zest and juice, and caster sugar, then season with salt and freshly ground black pepper, and toss together well.
+• Meanwhile, make the pickle - put the cucumber slices in a bowl with half of the chopped coriander stalks.
+Add a good few swigs of rice vinegar, the lime zest and juice, and caster sugar, then season with salt and freshly ground black pepper, and toss together well.

-• Place a large heavy-bottomed pan or wok on a high heat, add the groundnut oil, then add the onion, garlic, ginger, chilli, coriander stalks and palm sugar.
+• Place a large heavy-bottomed pan or wok on a high heat, add the groundnut oil, then add the onion, garlic, ginger, chilli, remaining coriander stalks and palm sugar.
 Stir-fry for a few minutes, then add the sugar snap peas, broccoli and cooled rice and continue cooking for 3 to 4 minutes, or until the rice is hot through, tossing regularly.
 Stir in the kecap manis and a few shakes of fish sauce to season, then turn the heat off.
-Place a quarter of the rice in a small bowl, push down to compact, then turn out onto a serving plate.
+Place a quarter of the rice in a small bowl, push down to compact, then turn out onto a serving bowl plate.
 Repeat with the remaining rice.

 For the bubbly eggs: